CR7WO/text-classification-with-CNN-LSTM/README.md

 * The sequence length: 60
 * The dimension of LSTM output: 50

-The search for proper word-embedding dimension (accuracy and f-measure only):
+Search for a proper word-embedding dimension (accuracy and f-measure only):

 ![word-embedding dimension](./pic/word_dim.png)

-The search for proper number of words (accuracy and f-measure only):
+Search for a proper number of words (accuracy and f-measure only):

 ![number of words](./pic/num_words.png)

-The search for proper max seq length (accuracy and f-measure only):
+Search for a proper max seq length (accuracy and f-measure only):

 ![max seq length](./pic/seq_len.png)

-The search for proper depth of highway net (accuracy and f-measure only):
+Search for a proper depth of highway net (accuracy and f-measure only):

 ![depth of highway net](./pic/depth_highway.png)

-The search for proper depth of LSTM net (accuracy and f-measure only):
+Search for a proper depth of LSTM net (accuracy and f-measure only):

 ![depth of LSTM net](./pic/depth_lstm.png)

-The search for proper dimension of LSTM net (accuracy and f-measure only):
+Search for a proper dimension of LSTM net (accuracy and f-measure only):

 ![dim of LSTM net](./pic/lstm_dim.png)